Sack of Shamakhi: Attack and sack

 Shortly before the siege, the Sunnis of Shirvan province appealed for help from the Ottomans, their co-religionists and the arch-rivals of the Safavids.
 The rebel "coalition" consisting of some 15,000 tribesmen, headed by Daud Beg and assisted by Surkhay Khan of the Ghazikumukh, moved towards Shamakhi (Note: The rebel coalition reached Shamakhi on 15 August 1721.) which was subsequently put under siege.
 Eventually, the Sunni inhabitants of Shamakhi opened one of the gates of the city to the besiegers; Shamakhi was taken on 18 August 1721, upon which thousands of Shia residents were massacred, (Note: Between 4,000–5,000 Shia's (which includes the city's officials) were killed.) while Christians and foreigners were merely robbed.
 Several Russian merchants were killed as well.
 The stores of the many Russian merchants were looted, resulting in grave economic losses for them.
 (Note: According to Atkin, "perhaps half a million rubles' worth of their property was seized".
 According to Rudi Mathee, the merchants "are said to have lost 70,000–100,000 tomans", citing Bachoud, Lettre de Chamakié, p.
 99, for the 70,000 claim, and the Russian consul Avramov for the 100,000 claim.
 He then later adds that the Russian sources speak of 400,000 tomans in lost merchandise, but that this is likely an exaggeration in an attempt to "bolster justification" for the Russian attack.
 The more realistic reports according to Matthee are the ones that state 60,000 tomans.)
 Amongst the merchants was Matvei Evreinov, "reputedly the wealthiest merchant in Russia", who suffered huge losses.
 The Shia Safavid governor of the city, his nephew, and the rest of his relatives were "cut to pieces by the mob, and their bodies thrown to the dogs".
 After the province was completely overrun by the rebels, Daud Beg appealed to the Russians for protection, declaring his loyalty to the Tsar.
-Upon being rebuffed, he appealed to the Ottomans, this time successfully; he was then designated by the Sultan as Ottoman governor of Shirvan.
+Upon being rebuffed, he appealed to the Ottomans, this time successfully; he was then designated by the Sultan as Khan of Shirvan.